brandonscript/mui-flexy/README.md

 }
 ```

-Want to get crafty wiht a ResponsiveStyleObject?
+Want to get crafty with a `ResponsiveStyleObject`?

 ```jsx
 {